-If so, when the new plan year begins, you'll pay the full cost of a drug's discounted rate until you meet the combined medical and prescription drug deductible.
+If so, listen up!
+When the new plan year begins, you'll pay the full cost of a drug's discounted rate until you meet the combined medical and prescription drug deductible.
 If you or a covered family member takes maintenance medications, you can take steps to protect your health and your wallet now.